sonata-nfv/tng-cli/README.md

 ### Examples

-Some examples on how to use the `tngcli` tool.
+Some examples on how to use the CLI-tool.

 To obtain a list of all available packages: